TheAfroOfDoom/queen/README.md

 Sound clips not included in repo because they're in a parent folder `./../sounds` to keep files clean on my PC, since the original version of the bot was coded in Python.

-Uses node.js and some Promises and shit
+Uses node.js and some Promises and stuff

 ```
 (parent dir)